omerFarukKazar/ShoppingApp/README.md

     }

      /**
-      This is a generic function to save given **data** to the CoreData easily.
+      This is a generic method to save given **data** to the CoreData easily.

       - parameters:
         - data::  Any kind of data.